Outsourcing the Master Data Management Process

-- Lack of questions during knowledge transfer to the service providers, which is due to a cultural norm.
+- The lack of questions during knowledge transfer to the service providers is due to a cultural norm.
 Areas of misunderstanding were flushed out during parallel run attempts.

-- Company knowledge is limited, so you can’t make assumptions on what someone would domestically consider to be logical.
+- Company knowledge is limited, so you can’t make assumptions about what someone would domestically consider being logical.

 Additional details are part of the actual member presentation, including such areas as approach/timing, communication, execution, and ongoing management.
 These can be found on the Peeriosity member website under Peercast Results.